What it really means to be ‘canceled’ in 2020

 Canceling: It’s not just for plans and subscriptions anymore.

-Depending on who you ask, it’s either the absolute worst fate that could befall a person or an easily avoidable pitfall of modern life.
-But although the term implies an absence, canceling has long been a constant presence in the national conversation.
+Depending on who you ask, it’s either the absolute worst fate that could befall a person or an easily avoidable unforced error.
+And although the term implies an absence, canceling has been front and center in the national conversation for years.

-Just recently, for example, YouTubers Jenna Marbles and Shane Dawson were canceled, reality show stars Stassi Schroeder and Kristen Doute were canceled, Justin Bieber and Lana Del Rey were canceled, media personalities Dave Portnoy and Jemele Hill were canceled, and a surly trio of Karens was canceled.
-Or as The New York Times memorably put it in a 2018 headline, everyone is canceled.
+Just recently, YouTubers Jenna Marbles and Shane Dawson were canceled, reality show stars Stassi Schroeder and Kristen Doute were canceled, Justin Bieber and Lana Del Rey were canceled, a surly trio of Karens was canceled, and at this very moment, media personalities Dave Portnoy and Jemele Hill are being canceled.
+Or as The New York Times succinctly put it in a 2018 headline, everyone is canceled.

 Since each of those people mentioned above is going through something entirely different, though, it’s ridiculous to suggest they are all experiencing the same phenomenon.
-The idea of canceling someone has become so thoroughly weaponized, villainized, conflated, and diluted, that nobody seems to know quite what it means—and what it doesn’t mean—anymore.
+The idea of canceling someone has become so thoroughly diluted, conflated, villainized, and weaponized that nobody seems to know quite what it means anymore—and what it doesn’t mean.

 A working definition of ‘canceled’

-Let’s start with a working definition of being canceled.
-Although I do not claim to be the end-all be-all authority on the matter, as someone whose job involves spending all day on Twitter—the Coliseum of Cancelation—I might have a better idea than many.
+Although I do not claim to be the end-all be-all authority on being canceled, as someone whose job involves spending all day on Twitter—the Coliseum of Cancelation—I might have a better idea of what it means than some.

-Being canceled is what happens when a well-liked public figure is revealed to have acted so unconscionably, it creates a breach of trust and a sense of betrayal.
+Being canceled is what happens when a well-liked public figure is revealed to have acted unconscionably enough to create a breach of trust and a sense of betrayal.
 Fans fade away, enemies are emboldened, corporate partnerships dissolve.

-The damage, however, is restricted to reputation and money, rather than legal consequences.
+The damage, however, is restricted to reputation and financial opportunity, rather than legal consequences.

-When crimes are committed and charges filed, it becomes something more.
-Harvey Weinstein and Bill Cosby weren’t canceled; they were convicted of being sex criminals.
+When alleged crimes have been committed, even before charges are filed, it becomes another matter entirely.
+Harvey Weinstein and Bill Cosby weren’t canceled, for instance; they were convicted of being sex criminals.

-Sometimes the canceling is very much literal, as was the case with Roseanne Barr.
-Although she was already an unstable QAnon believer, she still enjoyed the status of a refurbished sitcom star in 2018, before a beyond-the-pale racist tweet sent her show scuttling off of ABC’s schedule.
+Sometimes, canceling is very much literal, as was the case with Roseanne Barr.
+Although she was already an unstable QAnon believer, she still enjoyed the status of a refurbished sitcom star in 2018, before a beyond-the-pale racist tweet got her show scuttled from ABC’s schedule.
 When someone is canceled, though, they don’t lose their right to work ever again.
 Mel Gibson was nominated for an Oscar a decade after he got canceled.
 Although Louis CK lost a movie, several TV deals, and his welcome in many comedy clubs after his sexual misconduct accusers went public in 2017, he still tours and releases standup specials.
 He simply no longer enjoys the benefits of an unsullied reputation.

-Much of the time, though, getting canceled actually just amounts to a stint in the penalty box—or even less.
+Much of the time, though, what people consider ‘getting canceled’ actually just amounts to a brief stint in the penalty box.

 Sorting through the overuse of “___ is canceled”

-Beloved food writer Alison Roman got canceled last month for talking out of turn about Chrissy Teigen and Marie Kondo, and she seems to have legitimately grown as a person because of it, downgrading her cancelation to a mere extended dragging.
+Beloved food writer and chef Alison Roman created controversy last month by talking out of turn about two women of color, Chrissy Teigen and Marie Kondo.
+She wasn’t canceled for it, though, holding onto her job after a brief suspension, and working toward reputation repair through apologies and outreach.
+Ultimately, she just endured an extended dragging.

-Contrary to what Bill Burr said in his last special, Bryan Cranston wasn’t canceled for playing a man confined to a wheelchair in a film, because only a narrow minority of people were upset with him for doing that.
+But those who face more than harsh criticism for their offenses aren’t necessarily canceled.

+Now-former Bon Appetit editor in chief Adam Rapoport wasn’t canceled because an old photo of him in brownface surfaced; he was forced to resign once past and present staff revealed he had created a toxic work environment.

 Shane Gillis wasn’t canceled when Saturday Night Live rescinded an offer for him to join its cast last fall.
 The show either inadequately vetted him, or underestimated how many comedy fans would be upset by the trail of racist jokes he’d left all over a series of recent podcasts.
-Either way, Gillis simply lost a highly valued job offer during a probationary period when more information about the applicant came to light.
+Either way, Gillis simply lost a high-value job offer during a probationary period when more information about the applicant came to light.

-Similarly, Amy Cooper and all other viral Karens didn’t get canceled—because they never had a perch of national renown from which to be knocked.
-These people went from becoming unknowns to social pariahs for behaving poorly in full view of the public.
+Similarly, Amy Cooper and all the viral Karens of late haven’t been canceled—because they never had a perch of national renown to lose.
+These people made the journey from unknown to social pariah for behaving poorly in full view of the public.

-Confederate generals aren’t being canceled when protesters tear down tear their statues.
-Those generals canceled themselves when they went to war against America to preserve slavery and lost.
-The protesters are merely correcting a historical imbalance, and unburdening those who have to live near a monument to a war criminal who very well may have fought to keep their ancestors enslaved.
+And I can’t believe this needs to be written, but Confederate generals aren’t being canceled when protesters tear down their statues.
+Those generals canceled themselves when they went to war against America to preserve slavery, and lost.
+The protesters are merely correcting a historical imbalance, and unburdening anyone who has to live near a monument to a war criminal who may have fought to keep their ancestors enslaved.

 A great example of the confusion around cancellation, though, is what happened over the weekend with Barstool Sports founder Dave Portnoy.
 The confrontational, proudly problematic jabberjaw incurred some blowback when The Atlantic’s Jemele Hill retweeted a video with newly released footage of Portnoy saying some racially charged things.
 (He compares Colin Kaepernick to Osama bin Laden and uses the n-word while singing along to a Ja Rule song.)
 Portnoy, who is no stranger to controversy, tweeted in response, “Memo to the cancel cops.
 I knew this was coming before you did.
 And I’m ready.
 You don’t cancel me.
 I cancel you.”